Profile Source: Bethany World Prayer Center

 The Black Tai are named for the color of the women's clothing.
 Their language is not clearly understood by the White Tai, and each group has a distinct writing system.

 From China, the Tai emigrated south due to unending pressure by the Chinese.
-In 1895, the French ruled Vietnam in what became a joint rule with Japan after World War II.
+In 1895, the French ruled Vietnam in what became a joint rule with Japan for a short period after 1941.
 Communist rebels emerged and military regimes formed, leading to severe blood-shed until the Communist Republic of North Vietnam was pushed south in 1975.
 The Black Tai have strong ethnic pride and are part of the Thai official nationality in Vietnam.

 What are Their Lives Like?